-The need to protect highly sensitive data against increasingly sophisticated advanced persistent threats necessitates that government entities remain at forefront of IT security.
-However, key challenges persist in government IT security environments, including:
+Government entities need to remain at the forefront of IT security in order to protect highly sensitive data against increasingly sophisticated advanced persistent threats.
+However, key challenges persist in government IT security environments:

 Continuous Monitoring with Attack Intelligence

 The Core Security Attack Intelligence Platform enables government agencies to meet and exceed many of NIST’s recommendations for Information Security Continuous Monitoring.
 Core Security customers conduct regular, safe, and controlled assessments across a wide range of threats vectors and gain insight regarding operational security posture.
 With SCAP (1.0, Rev 2) reporting, agencies can provide proof to auditors, Cyber Scope and others of their adherence to the letter and spirit of NIST guidance.

 - NIST SP 800-137: Information Security Continuous Monitoring for Federal Information Systems and Organizations

 - NIST SP 800-39: Guide for Applying the Risk Management Framework to Federal Information Systems

 - NIST SP 800-53: Recommended Security Controls for Federal Information Systems and Organizations